VictorFerrero/Virgil_Backend/README.md

-# 6Zeta
+# Virgil
-Backend-as-a-Service infrastructure based on PHRoute, PDO.
-Front-end generating code (AngularJS/Backbone)
+Backend code for Virgil.
+See Virgil_Android repo for more information about Virgil